Huwie Ishizaki: Early life

-Career

 Early career

 In Ishizaki's first year of middle school, he decided to start his music career.
 He has said that he particularly liked Speed and that he was a member of a Speed fan club.
 A friend of his joined a band that covered Hi-Standard's songs, and he joined the band as a vocalist.
 He also wrote songs and performed live in local live houses in Mito, Ibaraki.
 At this time he also joined a children's theater group because his mother wanted him to become an actor.

 Ishizaki was part of the Hi-Standard cover band until he was in his first year of college in Tokyo, when he left the band because he was tired of singing English lyrics without understanding them.
+He moved to Tokyo when he was 18.
+Alongside working as a band, he was also working in a part-time job.
 Ishizaki founded the rock band Astrocoast in 2004, which focused on singing Japanese songs.
 One of the first songs that he wrote was "History of Gandhi", which is about Mahatma Gandhi.

 Ishizaki was a member of Astrocoast for two years, but left as their songs' sales remained stagnant.
 Later, he met Akira Sudo, a music producer in a live venue in Yokohama where Astrocoast often performed.
 Sudo persuaded him to become a solo artist, which he did when he was 26.
 Astrocoast disbanded in November 2010.